Last Updated: January 19, 2024

 Jurisdictions that have received a SIPPRA program award are eligible and encouraged to apply with a different project proposal.

 Who is eligible to apply for and receive a SIPPRA grant?

 Only State and local governments are eligible to apply for SIPPRA funding.
 SIPPRA defines “State” as each State of the United States, the District of Columbia, each commonwealth, territory or possession of the United States, and each federally recognized Indian tribe.
 “Local Government” means any unit of government within a State, including a—(a) County; (b) Borough; (c) Municipality; (d) City; (e) Town; (f) Township; (g) Parish; (h) Local public authority, including any public housing agency under the United States Housing Act of 1937; (i) Special district; (j) School district; (k) Intrastate district; (l) Council of governments, whether or not incorporated as a nonprofit corporation under State law; and (m) Any other agency or instrumentality of a multi-, regional, or intra-State or local government.
 See 2 CFR § 200.64.

 Can an eligible applicant submit more than one application under this program?

-Any eligible applicant may submit more than one application, but may submit only one application for any given target population to be served.
+Any eligible applicant may submit more than one application but may submit only one application per target population to be served.
 Each application must be submitted to Grants.gov separately.

-Can multiple divisions within an eligible state or local department submit separate proposals for a demonstration project, or are divisional proposals required to be combined into one state-wide or departmental application?
+Can multiple divisions within an eligible state or local department submit separate applications for a project?

-Multiple divisions within a state or local department may submit an application.
+Yes, multiple divisions within a state or local department may each submit a separate application.